lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 }
 ```

+> [!Note]
+>
+> There is a special case called "derived constructor", which will not create a
+> new object itself, but the "parent constructor".

 ### Closure

-#### What is closure?
+#### What Is Closure?

-Closure is a function that remembers its outer variables (called **outer lexical environment**) and can access them.
+Closure is a function that remembers its outer variables (called **outer lexical
+environment**) and can access them even after the outer function has finished
+executing.

-In JavaScript, every function has a hidden property `[[Environment]]`, which is a reference to the lexical environment
+In JavaScript, every function has a hidden property `[[Environment]]`, which is
-where the function was created (there is only one exception, it uses global lexical environment which is to be covered
+a reference to the lexical environment where the function was created (there is
+only one exception, it uses global lexical environment which is to be covered in
-in [`new Function` syntax](#new-function-syntax-with-closure)), so we can say that all functions are closures in
+[`new Function` syntax](#new-function-syntax-with-closure)), so we can say that
-JavaScript.
+all functions are closures in JavaScript.

-See https://javascript.info/closure for the theory and implementation details of closure in JavaScript.
+See https://javascript.info/closure for the theory and implementation details of
+closure in JavaScript.

-#### Garbage collection
+#### Garbage Collection

-Usually, a Lexical Environment is removed from memory with all the variables after the function call finishes.
-That’s
+Usually, a lexical environment is removed from memory with all the variables
-because there are no references to it.
+after the function call finishes.
+That’s because there are no references to it.
 As any JavaScript object, it’s only kept in memory while it’s reachable.

-However, if there’s a nested function that is still reachable after the end of a function, then it has `[[Environment]]`
+However, if there’s a nested function that is still reachable after the end of a
-property that references the lexical environment.
+function, then it has `[[Environment]]` property that references the lexical

-In that case the Lexical Environment is still reachable even after the completion of the function, so it stays alive.
+environment, so the lexical environment is still reachable even after the
+function call finishes.

 > [!Note]
 >
-> An important side effect in V8 engine (Chrome, Edge, Opera) is that such variable will be optimized while debugging:
+> An important side effect in V8 engine (Chrome, Edge, Opera...) is that such
+> variable will be optimized while debugging:
 >
 > <!-- eslint-disable no-debugger -->
 >